2.13.310 DECERTIFICATION AND FUNDING REDUCTION

 (8) When the department makes a final determination that a certified PSAP is not in compliance with PSAP certification requirements, the department may:

-(a) reduce or suspend payment to the local government entity or entities involved in the PSAP;
+(a) reduce or suspend payment to the local or tribal government entity or entities involved in the PSAP;

 (b) require repayment of funds expended on activities determined not to meet eligibility requirements; and/or